cward-dev/dev10-program-classwork/week-06/assessment/README.md

 ## Research
 * [ ] Prevent overlapping date ranges (start_date and end_date fields in table entry)
 * [ ] In general research unique fields and data validation in tables
+* [ ] Insert csv data using statement rather than manual import